Welcome Back & Happy February!

 - Any food prep or other meal planning to follow your nutrition goals.

 In the same way we’re adding core strength and stretching to your nutrition goals from last month, we’re also going to add song development skills to your rib expansion and vocal exercise goals from January.
 Singing skills are accumulative, after all.

 Step one on the journey to great song delivery is singing with nice, open vowels.
 This is the skill we’ll tackle first.

-3. Repeating this third video exercise will help you keep an open throat as you morph between vowels.
+2. Repeating this video exercise will help you keep an open throat as you morph between vowels.

-The flow of your sound and your ability to nail the pitches should improve a little each time.
+Your flow and pitches should improve a little each time.

 NOTE: If at any point your voice feels tired and strained, stop singing for at least 24hrs to let it recover.
 Do future practice sessions in front of a mirror to be sure you’re using expanded ribs, a still jaw, and relaxed shoulders.
 There should be no visible signs of strain on your face.

 Enjoy your February routine.
 The mid-month supplemental post will have more tools to further your progress!